yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 {{< youtube v-U7GJYrY64 >}} {{< youtube XNBTxr6HBlA >}}

-Native 30 FPS vs Lossless Scalling generating frames with a 30 FPS base.
+Native 30 FPS vs Lossless Scaling generating frames with a 30 FPS base.
 You can see with so little information, artifacts are common.
 Lossless Scaling doesn’t handle scene transitions.

 {{< youtube CG_e5yOnd9E >}} {{< youtube UpvdLJUtEis >}}

-Native 60 FPS vs Lossless Scalling generating frames with a 60 FPS base.
+Native 60 FPS vs Lossless Scaling generating frames with a 60 FPS base.
 With more information to play with, Lossless Scaling does a better job.
 Scene transitions are still an issue.

 While the quality is not perfect, it’s a simple and harmless way of improving the experience on any hardware–especially on ~~ugly~~ 30 FPS games like the Pokémon series, or cinematic experiences like the Xenoblade saga.
 No double standards here.